 The complete range of products present within a company is known as the product mix.
 In any multi brand organizations, there are numerous products present.
 None of the organizations wants to take the risk of being present in the market with a single product.

 If a company has only a single product, than it is understood that the demand of the product is very high or the company does not have the resources to expand the number of products it has.
 Generally, most companies nowadays realise the importance of product diversification.

-However, if the business market is any example, than all the top companies have multiple products.
+However, if the business market is any example, than all the top companies have multiple products line.
 Coca cola, Apple, Microsoft, Nestle, Hindustan unilever, Pharmaceutical companies, so on and so forth.
 These companies need to have a wide product portfolio to be present in the market and to have a sustainable business model.
-The combination of products that they have in their product portfolio can be the product mix.

 The product line is a subset of the product mix.
 The product line generally refers to a type of product within an organization.
 As the organization can have a number of different types of products, it will have similar number of product lines.
-Thus, in Nestle, there are milk based products like milkmaid, Food products like Maggi, chocolate products like Kitkat and other such product lines.
+Thus, in Nestle, there are milk based products like milkmaid, Food product line like Maggi, chocolate product line like Kitkat and other such product lines.
 Thus, Nestle’s product mix will be a combination of the all the product lines within the company.

 The width of the product mix is equal to the number of product lines within a company.
 Thus, taking the above example, if there are 4 product lines within the company, and 10 products within each product line, than the product line width is 4 only.
 Thus, product line width is a depiction of the number of product lines which a company has.

 It is fairly easy to understand what depth of the product mix will mean.
 Where length and width were a function of the number of product lines, the depth of the product mix is the total number of products within a product line.
 Thus if a company has 4 product lines and 10 products in each product line, than the product mix depth is 10.
 It can have any variations within the product for form the product line depth.